petrassurna/solid-sql-tables/README.md

 ## 🎯 Installation

 Open the solution solid-sql-tables.sln in Visual Studio 2022 or later.

-Start by looking at solid-sql-tables.tests/docs.README.md which will show you how to step through the tests

-The tests start simply and build in complexity
+Start by looking at solid-sql-tables.tests/README.md which will show you how to step through the tests.
+The tests start simply and build in complexity.
 They are the fastest way to understand the library.